DallanQ/lotr_duel_for_middle_earth/QA.md

 Place the card, facedown, in the discard and take as many Coins from the reserve as the current chapter:
-Chapter 1: 1 Coin
+Chapter 1: 1 Coin,
-Chapter 2: 2 Coins
+Chapter 2: 2 Coins,
 Chapter 3: 3 Coins"

 [grey-havens-and-race-alliances](https://boardgamegeek.com/thread/3391673/grey-havens-and-race-alliances)